AuroraLantean/radix_demo/README.md

 resim publish .
 ```

-3. Call the `instantiate_hello` function to instantiate a component, and save the component address
+3. Call the `instantiate` function to instantiate a component, and save the component address

 ```
-resim call-function <PACKAGE_ADDRESS> Hello instantiate_hello
+resim call-function <PACKAGE_ADDRESS> DragonCoin instantiate
 ```

 4. Call the `free_token` method of the component we just instantiated